ata4/glrage/README.md

 You'll need the 3D Rage Edition of Wipeout that was bundled with Sony Vaio PCV laptops.
 A patch for the DOS version may be possible but is not yet available.

-Wipeout runs without crashes, but there are some graphical glitches right now.
+Wipeout runs mostly stable, but there are some graphical glitches right now.

+#### Forced patches
+* Preventing the game from messing with the key repeat rate and screensaver settings.

+#### Optional patches
+* Added option to skip the title screen.

 ### Known problems
 * Low subpixel vertex accuracy, which causes wobbly polygons in higher resolutions.
 * Some background images aren't rendered correctly.
 * Certain parts of objects, including one half of the skybox, are invisible.
-* The game changes the keyboard repeat rate to zero and doesn't restore the original value if it's closed unexpectedly.

 # License
 This software is provided under GNU Lesser General Public License version 3.